Wilson Ramos: Washington Nationals

+On June 16, 2015, Ramos had an unusual 2 home run game, where both homers came off of position players.
+The Nationals were blowing out the Rays (the final score was 16-4) and the Rays used position players Jake Elmore and Nick Franklin to pitch the 8th and 9th innings, in both of which Ramos homered.

+Ramos is one of only 16 catchers in MLB history to have caught three no-hit games (two others have caught four no-hit games).
+Of those, he is the only one to catch three no-hitters in the course of 162 games, the equivalent of a single season.
+The three no-hitters were in the 2014 and 2015 seasons with Washington: September 28, 2014, Jordan Zimmermann pitching; June 20, 2015, Max Scherzer pitching; and October 3, 2015, Max Scherzer pitching.

+On January 13, 2016, he and the Nationals agreed to a one-year, $5.35 million deal to avoid salary arbitration.

-Ramos was the battery-mate for Nationals pitcher Max Scherzer on May 11, 2016 when Scherzer struck out 20 batters to tie Roger Clemens and Kerry Wood for the major league single-game strikeout record in a 9 inning game.
+Ramos was the battery-mate for Nationals pitcher Max Scherzer on May 11, 2016, when Scherzer struck out 20 batters to tie Roger Clemens and Kerry Wood for the major league single-game strikeout record in a 9-inning game.
 He was named to the 2016 MLB All-Star Game.
 In 131 games in the 2016 season, Ramos batted .307 with 22 home runs and 80 RBI.
 On September 26, 2016, Ramos suffered a torn ACL, ending his season.
 Despite his slightly shortened season, Ramos won the Silver Slugger for National League catchers.

 Despite leaving the Nationals following the 2016 season, Ramos has said he looks back on his time with the team as a period of "great moments," including his first career walk-off home run (off Seattle Mariners pitcher David Pauley) on June 21, 2011.

 Tampa Bay Rays

 On December 12, 2016, Ramos signed a two-year contract worth $12.5 million with the Tampa Bay Rays.

 Ramos made his Rays debut on June 24 against the Baltimore Orioles and went 1–4 with a single.
 Wilson missed the first three months of the 2017 season with Tampa Bay due to his torn ACL injury he suffered the season before.
 He struggled at the plate his first 35 games upon his return, hitting only .194, but bounced back and hit .330 for the last 29 games of 2017.
 Ramos batted .260 with 11 home runs and 35 RBI, despite only playing in 64 games during the 2017 season.
 He had the third-slowest baserunning sprint speed of all major league players, at 22.8 feet/second.